Funding4HomeCare

-Let’s be honest: when cash is tight and payroll is looming, the thought of paying a caregiver in cash might cross your mind.
+Let’s be honest: when cash is tight and payroll is looming, the thought to pay caregivers cash might cross your mind.
 It seems like a simple fix to a complicated problem.
 But that shortcut is one of the most dangerous mistakes an agency owner can make, opening you up to massive fines, lawsuits, and even jail time.
 There is a much better, safer way to get quick cash for home care payroll without putting your business at risk.
-This guide will show you how to use legitimate tools like on-demand pay to support your caregivers financially while keeping your agency fully compliant, protecting both your team and the business you’ve worked so hard to build.
+This guide will show you how to use legitimate tools like on-demand pay to support your caregivers and keep your agency fully compliant.

 Key Takeaways